top1944/duckuments/docs/atoms_85_fall2017_projects/23_super_learning/30-final-project-report-super-learning.md

 ![Plug 0](machine-deep.png)

 To know more about Machine Learning and Deep Learning, readers can refer to [ETH Machine Learning Course](https://ml2.inf.ethz.ch/courses/ml/) and [Andrew's Course on Deep Learning](https://www.deeplearning.ai/); to be familiar with CNN, readers can refer to [Stanford University CS231n](http://cs231n.stanford.edu/) for further information; get familiar with Neural Compute Stick, please refer to [Movidius NCS Information](https://developer.movidius.com/); to know how to implement ROS in our project, please refer to our code directly.
 Our code are stored in two repositories.
-One is in the [Duckietown Software](https://github.com/duckietown/Software/tree/devel-super-learning-jan15/catkin_ws/src/80-deep-learning/duckiebot_il_lane_following/src) while the other is [Duckietown Imitation Learning](https://github.com/syangav/duckietown_imitation_learning).
-The latter repo contains everything to reproduce a CNN model which can be used on Duckiebot.
+One is in the [Duckietown Software](https://github.com/duckietown/Software/tree/devel-super-learning-jan15/catkin_ws/src/80-deep-learning/duckiebot_il_lane_following/src), which contains the code that does all the on-board ROS related computation, while the other is [Duckietown Imitation Learning](https://github.com/syangav/duckietown_imitation_learning).
+The latter containes the code to reproduce a CNN model which can be used on Duckiebot.

 ## Definition of the problem {#supervised-learning-final-problem-def}